 I tried Bronze Balm

-Love this cream bronzer!
+Love Merit’s cream bronzer!
 It’s super smooth and silky, glides on effortlessly and looks super natural.
 They got the tone just right and it blends so well, it doesn’t even look like I’m wearing extra makeup.
-The formula feels hydrating and moisturizing and Quince gives my face a subtle hint of warmth.
+The formula feels hydrating and moisturizing and the shade Quince gives my face just a subtle hint of warmth.
 I think oily skin might find this too slick though.

 I tried Clean Lash Lengthening Mascara